On 14 November, Sotheby's marquee auctions in New York were unveiled with a modern art evening sale which brought in a total of US$253.3 million.

 Elaine de Kooning was a prominent American painter known for her experimentation with abstract and figurative expressionism.
 Actively engaged in the post-war New York art scene, she was also a prolific teacher who held teaching positions at many prestigious instituitions of higher education, including Yale University, the University of Pennsylvania and the Parsons School of Design.

-In 1938, she met renowned Dutch-American abstract expressionist Willem de Kooning when she was 20 and he 34.
-The two married in 1943 and remained married, despite a nearly 20-year period of separation, until Elaine’s death in 1989.
+In 1938, she met renowned Dutch-American abstract expressionist Willem de Kooning when she was 20 and he was 34.
+The two married in 1943 and remained married — despite a nearly 20-year period of separation — until Elaine’s death in 1989.

-While she spared no efforts in supporting Willem's career, Elain was fully aware that she as an artist was often overshadowed by her husband's fame.
+While she spared no effort in supporting Willem's career, Elaine was fully aware that she, as an artist, was often overshadowed by her husband's fame.
 She once said, "It seemed like a good idea at the time, but later I came to think that it was a bit of a put-down of the women.
 There was something about the show that sort of attached women-wives- to the real artists."

 Elaine de Kooning

 In the Abstract Expressionist movement, women were frequently sidelined, serving as objects and accessories to reinforce the masculinity of their male counterparts.
-Therefore, Elaine would sign her artworks with her initials so as not to have her paintings labeled as feminine and being mistaken for her husband.
+As a result, Elaine would sign her artworks with her initials so as not to have her paintings labeled as feminine or mistaken for her husband's.

-During her lifetime, Elaine, as an established artist on her own, was included in several notable exhibitions, including the 1956 Young American Painters at the Museum of Modern Art, New York, as well as solo exhibitions at the Stable Gallery, New York.
-Today, her work graced the walls of many museums, such as the Museum of Modern Art, New York, and the National Portrait Gallery, Washington, D.C., among others.
+During her lifetime, Elaine, as an established artist in her own right, was included in several notable exhibitions, including the 1956 Young American Painters at the Museum of Modern Art, New York, as well as solo shows at the Stable Gallery, New York.
+Today, her work graces the walls of many institutions, including the Museum of Modern Art, New York, and the National Portrait Gallery, Washington, D.C.

 Her previous record was set by Red Bison/Blue Horse, when it went for US$562,500 at Christie's New York last year.
 With the present lot fetching at US$1.1 million, her auction record has increased by almost twofold.